mikhail-vlasenko/neuronal-plasticity/brian2_documentation_for_claude.md

 Source: https://brian2.readthedocs.io/en/stable/user/converting_from_integrated_form.html

-# Converting from integrated form to ODEs
+# Converting from integrated form to ODEs

 Brian requires models to be expressed as systems of first order ordinary differential equations, and the effect of spikes to be expressed as (possibly delayed) one-off changes.
 However, many neuron models are given in _integrated form_.
 For example, one form of the Spike Response Model (SRM; Gerstner and Kistler 2002) is defined as